kyma-incubator/examples/cloud-events-e2e-scenario/README.md

 ### Create a Namespace

 Create a Namespace called `workshop`.
-You can choose a different name, but remember to use it when calling the commands.
+You can choose a different name, but remember to use it in the commands.

 ### Create Application

 1. In the Kyma Console, go to **Integration** > **Application** > **Create Application**.
 2. Enter the Application name: sample-external-solution.
+## Installation
 ### Establish secure connection

 Use the [connector service](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/02-02-connector-service.md) to establish a secure connection between the mocked external solution and your application.